 If you read most job listings, it’s pretty easy to discern the skills and experience that are mandatory, and those that are simply ‘nice to have’.

 Still, before you begin writing your cover letter, it’s best to make a list of mandatory qualifications for the position.
 Then, incorporate all those keywords into your cover letter.
 Doing so is an easy way to personalize your cover letter, plus show that you are a good fit skills-wise.
+Specifically, spell out your general accounting experience and qualifications.
+Then “advertise” some complementary skills such as financial analysis, credit controlling, or bookkeeping.

 Prove That You Will Add Value